🏔️Colorado United

 February 8, 2026

 Colorado's Front Range offers some of the best hiking in the country, and you don't need to drive far from Denver to find incredible trails.
 Whether you're a beginner looking for a mellow nature walk or an experienced hiker chasing summit views, there's something here for you.
+Browse our trail directory for even more options across the state.

 1. Red Rocks Trading Post Trail (Easy)